strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

 # Back-end customization

 :::strapi Disambiguation: Strapi back end
-As a headless CMS, the Strapi software as a whole can be considered as the "backend" of your website or application.
+As a headless CMS, the Strapi software as a whole can be considered as the "back end" of your website or application.
 But the Strapi software itself includes 2 different parts:

 - The back-end part of Strapi is an HTTP server that Strapi runs.
 Like any HTTP server, the Strapi back end receives requests and send responses.
 Your content is stored in a database, and the Strapi back end interacts with the database to create, retrieve, update, and delete content.
 - The front-end part of Strapi is called the admin panel.
 The admin panel presents a graphical user interface to help you structure and manage the content.

-Throughout this developer documentation, 'backend' refers exclusively to the back-end part of Strapi.
+Throughout this developer documentation, 'back end' refers exclusively to the back-end part of Strapi.

 The [User Guide](/user-docs/intro) explains how to use the admin panel and the [admin panel customization section](/dev-docs/admin-panel-customization) details the various customization options available for the admin panel.
 :::